 At the White House, President Barack Obama insisted the "moment is now" to give the estimated 11 million immigrants living in the United States illegally a chance at citizenship and prodded Congress to send him a bill by fall.

 At its core, the bill sets out a 13-year journey to citizenship for the millions of immigrants who arrived in the country illegally through the end of 2011 or who overstayed their visas.
-The bill also requires a tighter border to prevent future illegal immigration, and makes the path to citizenship contingent on certain border security goals, or "triggers," being met.
+The bill also requires a tighter border to prevent future illegal immigration.

 Other key provisions would create a new program for low-skilled workers to enter the country and expand the number of visas for high-skilled workers who are particularly in demand in technology firms.

-Supporters expressed confidence they could muster the 60 votes needed for the bill to overcome Republican stalling tactics and pass the Senate by July Fourth.
+Supporters expressed confidence they could muster the 60 votes needed for the bill to pass the Senate by July Fourth.
 Democrats control 54 Senate votes, and Republicans 46.
 But a number of opponents said success was far from assured.
+And supporters are hoping for closer to 70 votes on final passage to show resounding momentum for the bill and pressure the Republican-led House to act.
+The safe margin is considered to be 60 votes because that is the number required to fend off a filibuster.

 Sen. Marco Rubio, R-Fla., a potential 2016 Republican presidential contender and the author of the bill with the strongest ties to conservatives, said that about half the Senate's Republicans might be prepared to back the measure — but only with stronger border provisions.